TinaHeiligers/senior-enrichment/README.md

 # Senior Enrichment Project

-Make a thing!

-## Getting started
+I Made a Thing!

+## Running this app:

 1. Fork and clone this repo
-2. *Set the name of your project in `package.json`*.
-The skeleton intentionally ships with an invalid name.
-3. `npm install`
+2. `npm install`
-4. Check out the mock-view in the `wireframes` folder
+3. Create a postgress database named MHIAJ
+4. Change the database synchronisation to {force:true} on line 24 in db/models/index.js
+5. Run 'node seed' from the command line
+6. Change the database synchronisation to {force:false} on line 24 in db/models/index.js again
 5. Start the build process with: `npm run build-watch`
 6. In another terminal, start your app with `npm start`
-7. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]
+7. Navigate to localhost:1337 to launch the app.

 ## Requirements